venustheme/Ves-Fasony-Magento-2/README.md

 Fasony is a new free magento 2 theme to download.
 It features stunning premade layout that is designed in customer-oriented way.
 Thus, you can display your products in the best way.

-This free magento 2 theme is build with Bootstrap 3.x and compatible with the latest magento version.
+This [Fasony magento 2 theme](http://www.venustheme.com/theme/ves-fasony-free-magento2-theme/) is build with Bootstrap 3.x and compatible with the latest magento version.
 Especially, image slider is run by owl carousel that are optimized for touch drag n drop.

 Believe in us and take a look at the demo to see how great it is!